tkn-tub/gr-gym/README.md

 gr-gym
 ============

 [OpenAI Gym](https://gym.openai.com/) is a toolkit for reinforcement learning (RL) widely used in research.
-Additionally, researcher are using [GNU Radio](https://www.gnuradio.org/) as Software Defined Radio (SDR) tool to do rapid and low cost prototyping of new and existing wired/wireless technologies. gr-gym is a framework that integrates both OpenAI Gym and Gnu Radio in order to encourage usage of RL in networking research.
+Additionally, researcher are using [GNU Radio](https://www.gnuradio.org/) as Software Defined Radio (SDR) toolkit to do rapid and low cost prototyping of new wireless protocols.
+**GrGym** is a framework that integrates both OpenAI Gym and Gnu Radio in order to encourage usage of RL in communication networks research.

 Installation
 ============

-In order to run gr-gym you need to install both OpenAI Gym and Gnu Radio.
-Moreover in order to run the 802.11p example you need additional Gnu Radio blocks.
+In order to run **GrGym** you need to install both OpenAI Gym and Gnu Radio.
+Moreover in order to run the 802.11p scenario you need to install additional Gnu Radio blocks.

 ##### 1. Install dependencies for Gnu Radio
 ```